jnozzi/cocoadev.com/markdown/NSTableViewByHand.md

-[scrollView setBorderType:General/NSBezelBorder];
+[scrollView setBorderType:NSBezelBorder];

-I have also found that by changing the code from using initWithFrame to for the General/NSTableView to just init the column resizing works properly, not sure why.
+I have also found that by changing the code from using initWithFrame to for the NSTableView to just init the column resizing works properly, not sure why.